gwc-summer-newark-nj/alexa_skill/ex/lambdaupdate.md

 1. Go to [https://aws.amazon.com/lambda](https://aws.amazon.com/lambda)
 2. Copy new Lambda function into editor: [https://github.com/gwc-summer-newark-nj/gwc-summer-newark-nj.github.io/blob/master/ex/lambda2.py](https://github.com/gwc-summer-newark-nj/gwc-summer-newark-nj.github.io/blob/master/ex/lambda2.py)
 3. Check out the function named `TODO`.
-This is where we will add some code to remove the slot parameter and pass to value to `get_tv_show_info`.
+This is where we will add some code to remove the slot parameter and pass the value to `get_tv_show_info`.
 4. Construct a speech response from the map value returned from `get_tv_show_info`.